d4l3k/cs540-project/paper.md

 ### Random Search

 Random search is one of the simplest black box optimization algorithms.
-In a typically implementation it randomly guesses points within the bounds and then takes the smallest value as the best option.
-Since we are modeling continuous processes, we don't ever take a fixed "best" value and always randomize at each iteration.
+In a typical implementation, it randomly guesses points within the bounds and then takes the smallest value as the best option.
+Since we are modeling continuous processes, we do not ever take a fixed "best" value and always randomize at each iteration.
 This is used as a baseline for the other algorithms.

 ### Gradient Boosted Decision Trees (GBDT)